ManishGour21/01-Google-Cloud-hands-on/02 Networking hands on.md

-# below are steps to complet the project :
+# Below are steps to complet the project :

 # prerequisites:
 create AWS account